The Ultimate Guide for Evaluating Candidates in a Job Interview

 Culture fit

-Culture fit is notoriously one of the most difficult hiring criteria to uncover.
-It’s also frequently mischaracterized as an evaluation of the candidate’s personality–i.e. whether or not they’re similar to other members of the team–but this isn’t an accurate predictor of new hire success.
+Culture fit is notoriously one of the most challenging hiring criteria to uncover.
+It’s also frequently mischaracterized as an evaluation of the candidate’s personality–i.e., whether or not they’re similar to other members of the team–but this isn’t an accurate predictor of new hire success.

-Instead, culture fit criteria should be based on whether the candidate is in alignment with how your company operates.
+Instead, culture fit criteria should be based on whether the candidate aligns with how your company operates.
 Ask questions that will shed light on their values, work style, and communication preferences.
 Do they prefer to work alone or on a team?
-Do they prefer to address problems head-on, or handle them with a softer touch?
+Do they prefer to address problems head-on or handle them with a softer touch?

-Though these criteria have nothing to do with skills, they can make or break whether a candidate is a right fit to succeed on a particular team.
+Though these criteria have nothing to do with skills, they can make or break whether a candidate is the right fit to succeed on a particular team.

 Related: Reasons Why Culture Fit is Important for Your Hiring Strategy